CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    az acr login -n contosotradersacr<inject key="DeploymentID" enableCopy="false" />
    ```

-1. Once the docker build and push are completed, Navigate back to the other Command prompt that is not connected to the Linux VM.
+1. Once the Docker build and push are completed, navigate back to the other Command prompt that is not connected to the Linux VM.

-1. Open a new Command Prompt and log in to Azure with the command below **(1)**.Then a popup appears for _SignIn_ then choose **Work or school account (2)** and click on **Continue (3)**.
+1. Open a new Command Prompt and log in to Azure with the command below **(1)**.Then a pop-up appears for _SignIn,_ then choose **Work or school account (2)** and click on **Continue (3)**.
     ```
     az login
     ```
     ![](media/E4T4S1.png)

-    > **Note:** If you are unable to see the pop for Signin minimize the command prompt to view the popup window.
+    > **Note:** If you are unable to see the pop-up for Signin minimise the command prompt to view the pop-up window.

 1. On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.